-RC: Yes, it works so well in affordable housing because our rents are so stabilized and we’re unable to implement big rent increases, but we can make up that difference on the operations and maintenance side with high efficiency design.
+Ryan Cassidy: Yes, it works so well in affordable housing because our rents are so stabilized and we’re unable to implement big rent increases, but we can make up that difference on the operations and maintenance side with high-efficiency design.

-RC: Since it was an affordable housing project, we had to go through EGC and there was a lot of overlap between the two but Passive House goes above and beyond by focusing on performance.
+Ryan Cassidy: Since it was an affordable housing project, we had to go through EGC and there was a lot of overlap between the two but Passive House goes above and beyond by focusing on performance.
 That’s another thing that really drew us to Passive House, it’s quantifiable.
-Anyone can specify a high efficiency boiler but if it’s not installed correctly, you’re not going to get the results.
+Anyone can specify a high-efficiency boiler but if it’s not installed correctly, you’re not going to get the results.
 We were much more comfortable with the Passive House standard because it’s more results-driven.

 Bright Power: How cost-effective was Passive House construction and how did that compare to the cost of a typical new construction project?

 Ryan Cassidy: I think what separates Passive House projects from a lot of other efficiency projects is that you can deliver the building at the same cost, and that’s hard and soft costs, as a typical new construction project.
 It was even an easier sell to the funding agencies because it wasn’t going to cost anything extra.

 Bright Power: Can you talk about the incentives that were available to you?